 - Better meal absorption and nourishment

-- Less strain on metabolic processes to reallocate enzymes from body systems to digestion
+- Reduces strain on metabolic processes

-Point 2: Vegetarian-Based Enzymes vs. Animal Source
+Vegetarian Based Enzymes vs. Animal Source

-Animal Sourced Enzymes
+Animal Sourced Enzymes (Pancreatic Enzymes)

-Often the animal-sourced (pancreatic digestive) enzymes advocates will cite that animal enzymes best match the GI tracts of their prey, but that is actually not the case.
-For example, animal-based enzymes come from porcine or bovine sources, which does not match the prey of a dog or cat.
+Advocates of pancreatic enzymes will cite that animal enzymes best match the GI tracts of their prey, but that is actually not the case.
+For example, animal-based enzymes come from porcine or bovine sources, which does not necessarily match the prey of a dog or cat.

-Plant-based enzymes have more flexibility in formulation, which could make them a more desirable match for a dog or cat.
-There is also no waiting period for them to start their action in the body, they go to work right away with little to no side effects.
+Plant-based enzymes have more flexibility in formulation, which could make them a more desirable match for dogs and cats.
+Another positive is they offer both systemic and digestive benefit.
+Lastly, there is also no waiting period for them to start their action in the body, they go to work right away with little to no side effects.

-Point 3: The Long-Term Approach to Enzymes
+The Long-Term Approach to Enzymes

 We don't recommend pancreatic enzymes for long term supplementation, and suggest a closer look at the underlying health of your dog or cat before using this as a long term solution to pancreatic or other digestive issues.

 If your animal is showing signs of chronic poor digestion, there is a root cause that is more important to address.
 In short, simple digestive enzymes are a short-term approach to a digestive problem, but ultimately, we want to improve the overall long-term health of animals.
 This is why we chose to take the systemic/digestive combination enzyme approach.

 Best of health to you and your animals, and we hope this helped to provide some context when you look at enzyme formulations for your pet.